svelteuidev/svelteui/apps/docs/src/routes/core/switch/+page.md

 There is support for inserting text inside the switch for when it is enabled and/or disabled.
 It is also possible to control the size of the switch with predefined values: `xs`, `sm`, `md`, `lg`, `xl`.

+This inner label size can be overridden using the `innerLabelSize` property.

 <Demo demo={SwitchDemos.inner} />

 ## Accessibility